 Nerve conduction studies and Carpal Tunnel Syndrome

-Perhaps because of varying techniques and patient selection, sensitivities of manoeuvres putting pressure on the carpal tunnel (Phalen’s and Tinel’s signs) have a wide range of sensitivity and are not totally reliable, in part because of compression of a normal median nerve can produce sensory symptoms.
+Because of varying techniques and patient selection, sensitivities of manoeuvres putting pressure on the carpal tunnel (Phalen’s and Tinel’s signs) have a wide range of sensitivity and are not totally reliable.
+This is partly because compression of a normal median nerve can also produce sensory symptoms.
 This makes it difficult to define an abnormal response with provocative clinical testing.

-As expected, patients with definite CTS are more likely to have abnormal NCS.
-(Witt et al, 2004).
+As expected, patients with definite Carpal tunnel syndrome are more likely to have abnormal nerve conduction studies (Witt et al, 2004).
 Abnormal nerve conduction studies indicative of carpal tunnel syndrome are associated with a greater chance of a successful surgical outcome (75%) compared to surgery done on clinical grounds alone in the presence of normal nerve conduction studies (51%) (Bland J, 2007).

-Some argue that the value of NCS lies in their ability to detect median nerve pathology in cases where patients have few major clinical symptoms and where the symptoms are atypical or equally perhaps refute the diagnosis where pain may be a predominant symptom without typical sensory symptoms (Witt et al, 2004;Wilder Smith et al, 2006).
+Some argue that the value of nerve conduction studies lies in their ability to detect median nerve pathology in cases where patients have few major clinical symptoms and where the symptoms are atypical or equally perhaps refute the diagnosis where pain may be a predominant symptom without typical sensory complaints (Witt et al, 2004;Wilder Smith et al, 2006).

-It would seem that patients with carpal tunnel syndrome with normal nerve conduction studies require careful selection before surgery and if a local steroid injection did not provide symptomatic relief then surgery may not be useful.
-There are however, patients who have typical symptoms of Carpal tunnel in whom NCS are normal.
-Such patients in my clinical experience are those who typically have occasional night time symptoms with few daytime complaints where symptoms are presumably quickly reversible and not of sufficient severity to produce changes on nerve conduction.
-Nevertheless patients without abnormalities on NCS for CTS have a less satisfactory surgical outcome (Bland J, 2001).
+Patients with apparent carpal tunnel syndrome with normal nerve conduction studies require careful decision making before surgery is considered.
+If a local steroid injection does not provide symptomatic relief then surgery may not be useful.
+There are, however, patients who have typical symptoms of carpal tunnel in whom nerve conduction studies are normal.
+Such patients in my clinical experience are those who typically have occasional night time symptoms with few daytime complaints, where symptoms are quickly reversible and not of sufficient severity to produce abnormal nerve conduction results.
+Nevertheless, patients without support for carpal tunnel syndrome on nerve conduction studies have a less satisfactory surgical outcome (Bland J, 2001).

 Nerve conduction studies are less accurate in the early stages of carpal tunnel syndrome and in younger patients (Wilder-Smith E et al, 2006).
-This may be because nerve conductions identify permanent nerve damage but not intermittent nerve damage - explaining negative results in early carpal tunnel syndrome.
+This may be because nerve conduction studies identify nerve damage but not brief nerve symptoms, thus explaining negative results with symptoms of short duration.

-However in carefully selected cases in an expert hand unit, a success rate of 90% has been reported in nerve conduction negative cases.
-There remain continuing questions in the literature as to whether nerve conduction studies as part of a pre-surgical work-up to carpal tunnel syndrome improves accuracy (Bland J, 2007).
-However it is regarded as good clinical practice to perform nerve conduction studies prior to carpal tunnel surgery.
+There remains some question in the surgical literature as to whether nerve conduction studies for carpal tunnel syndrome improves diagnostic accuracy (Bland J, 2007).
+However, it is regarded as good clinical practice to perform nerve conduction studies prior to carpal tunnel surgery.

 A 75% success rate in surgical release of the carpal tunnel relates to findings in a large number of patients who are regarded as much better or cured with follow-ups ranging from several weeks to several years.
-However, with surgical decompression 8% of patients are worse previously.
-These results reflect pooled results in more than 30,000 operations (Bland J, 2007)
+However, with surgical decompression 8% of patients are worse than previously, reflecting pooled results in more than 30,000 operations (Bland J, 2007).